 “What do you mean?” she asked, panic overwhelming her lucid mindset.

-“I mean,” Lucius started, taking a step toward her, “we get to spend our first night back to Hogwarts…together.”
+“I mean,” Lucius started, pulling her up against him, “we get to spend our first night back in Hogwarts…together.”

 Previous Chapter Next Chapter